sfmqrb/submodule_subtree_subtrac/README.md

 * Finally I found submodule more explicit and I like it!
 After the learning curve it is easier and more to-the-point to use.
 * It also makes it easier to give different access permissions to your team.
+* Here is a dummy update to test submodule!